MadCatX/FFBChecker/README.md

 Description
 ---
 This tool of a very unimaginative name is mainly intended to test implementation of [Force Feedback](https://en.wikipedia.org/wiki/Haptic_technology) on Linux systems.
 It has a Qt5-based GUI that allows the user to set up parameters of the effects and play them back on their devices.
-Only Linux Force Feedback API is supported at the moment.
-Support for other interfaces ([SDL2](https://www.libsdl.org/), [DirectInput](https://msdn.microsoft.com/en-us/library/windows/desktop/ee418273(v=vs.85).aspx)) might be added in the future.
+Only Linux Force Feedback API and SDL2 is supported at the moment.
+Support for other interfaces such as [DirectInput](https://msdn.microsoft.com/en-us/library/windows/desktop/ee418273(v=vs.85).aspx) might be added in the future.

 Usage